Background pattern

 • medicines containing alcohol.

-The hypoglycemic effect of gliclazide may be reduced and blood sugar levels may increase if one of the following medicines is taken:
+The blood sugar-lowering effect of gliclazide may be reduced, and blood sugar levels may increase if you take any of the following medicines:

-• medicines for treating central nervous system disorders (chlorpromazine),
+• medicines for treating disorders of the central nervous system (chlorpromazine),

-• medicines for treating asthma or used during delivery (salbutamol intravenously, ritodrine, and terbutaline),
+• medicines for treating asthma or used during childbirth (intravenous salbutamol, ritodrine, and terbutaline),

 • medicines for treating breast disorders, heavy menstrual bleeding, and endometriosis (danazol),